 There are significant public interest issues arising in the matters the Tribunal deals with in its substantive hearings, as well as at some of its pre trial hearings, particularly in relation to intervention and suppression.
-Members of the media are often in attendance to report proceedings.
+Members of the media attend at times to report proceedings.